Transforming Touch® Therapy in Hopkins, MN

 Stack of smooth black stones arranged on a surface with a blurred water background, creating a peaceful and balanced scene.

-Transforming Touch® is a gentle, body-based psychotherapy approach that supports healing by working directly with the nervous system.
-Rather than focusing only on thoughts or verbal processing, this method helps the body release stored stress and trauma through light, intentional touch and attuned therapeutic presence.
+Transforming Touch® (TEB) is a gentle, body based psychotherapy approach that supports healing by working directly with the nervous system.
+Rather than focusing only on thoughts or verbal processing, this method supports the body in releasing stored stress and trauma through light, intentional touch and an attuned therapeutic presence.

 • Are experienced in the body rather than held as clear, conscious memories